 6. Your expressive design may end in school.

 Over 80% of architects upon graduation don’t design ‘starchitect’ type buildings.

 In schools, students studying architecture are encouraged to design various building types pushing the boundaries of cost, construction methods/materials and codes etc.

 A good number will migrate to other careers, while the rest will end up detailing designs of other architects and designing simple, more realistic buildings.

 7. Design in all architecture schools in Nigeria is manually done – by hand.

-Gladly, computer aided drawing and design software are taught to students as early as 200 level, nevertheless, they aren’t used in studio design at undergraduate level.
+Gladly, computer-aided drawing and design software are taught to students as early as 200-level, nevertheless, they aren’t used in studio design at the undergraduate level.

-I hope this will change soonest, as there aren’t any architectural firm in practice today, requiring graduate architects to draft with hands.
-In fact, without software skills they are likely not to employ you.
+I hope this will change soonest, as there aren’t any architectural firms in practice today, requiring graduate architects to draft with hands.
+In fact, without software skills, they are likely not to employ you.

 These are a few things you should know before studying architecture.